solana-developers/solana-cookbook/docs/getting-started/installation.md

 When the installer is finished, press Enter.

-Close the command prompt window and re-open a new command prompt window as a normal user
+Close the command prompt window and re-open a new command prompt window as a normal user.

-Search for "Command Prompt" in the search bar, then left click on the Command Prompt app icon, no need to run as Administrator) Confirm you have the desired version of `solana` installed by entering:
+Search for "Command Prompt" in the search bar, then left-click on the Command Prompt app icon (no need to run as Administrator).

+Confirm you have the desired version of `solana` installed by entering:

 ```bash